 The Kerb, Road, Slip, ABS and Understeer effects are personal preference.
 They are designed to give you feedback about the car, but they are not things you would actually feel through a steering wheel.
 Try turning them all off and then just add a little to each one to find what you like.
 I personally like the Kerb and ABS effects because it gives me a little extra feedback.

-Download and install the in-game app FFBClip using the instructions on that page.
+If you haven't already, download and install the in-game app FFBClip using the instructions on that page.

 To get the most information from the wheel as possible, you want to make sure the game never sends more power than the wheel is capable of handling.
 This is called clipping.
+In the previous step, we set the Force Feedback Gain to 100%.
+Left at this, the forces would clip constantly, making the wheel feel terrible.

 The first time I set this up, I couldn't believe how much better the wheel felt.
 You'll get a better feel for what the car is doing and, as such, may find it easier to catch slides and improve your lap times.